Self-Driving Laboratories

 The current wave has three branches:

-- Chemistry automation has reached production quality for narrow tasks: thin-film discovery (Ada, MacLeod et al., 2020), small-molecule chemistry (mobile robotic chemist, Burger et al., 2020), Pd-catalysed coupling (Coscientist, Boiko et al., 2023), and workflow orchestration (ChemOS, Roch et al., 2020).
+- Chemistry and materials automation has peer-reviewed demonstrations for bounded tasks: thin-film optimization (Ada, MacLeod et al., 2020), mobile robotic chemistry (Burger et al., 2020), Pd-catalysed coupling (Coscientist, Boiko et al., 2023), and workflow orchestration (ChemOS, Roch et al., 2020).
+These studies do not establish production readiness across laboratories or reaction classes.

-- Materials autonomous discovery is a prominent example, with caveats: A-Lab’s reported 41 new inorganic materials in 17 days (Szymanski et al., 2023) drew published commentary and a ChemRxiv critique arguing that many “new” materials required stronger phase-identification and novelty evidence (Neilson, 2023; Leeman et al., 2024, preprint).
+- Materials autonomous discovery is a prominent example, with caveats: A-Lab’s reported 41 new inorganic materials in 17 days (Szymanski et al., 2023) drew published commentary and a later PRX Energy critique arguing that many “new” materials required stronger phase-identification and novelty evidence (Neilson, 2023; Leeman et al., 2024).
 The episode is a clear case study of how autonomous-discovery novelty claims can outrun validation.

-- Biology autonomous research is in its early production phase: Virtual Lab’s multi-agent SARS-CoV-2 nanobody design with experimental validation (Swanson et al., 2025) and Robin’s lab-in-the-loop dry age-related macular degeneration candidate discovery (Ghareeb et al., 2026) are the strongest current peer-reviewed examples.
+- Agentic biology research has peer-reviewed, lab-in-the-loop examples: Virtual Lab’s SARS-CoV-2 nanobody design with human-executed validation (Swanson et al., 2025) and Robin’s dry age-related macular degeneration candidate work (Ghareeb et al., 2026).
+These are adjacent to, but not evidence of, autonomous robotic biology loops.

 This chapter applies the evidence framework to each branch and explains the historical context that current claims are read against.